-Depending on the nature of ∂A two models in (1) can be distinguished as follows:
+Depending on the nature of ∂{μ} two models in (1) can be distinguished as follows:

-Random Effect Model (REM): We estimated β from the following general model:
+Random Effect Model (REM): We estimated 2 from the following general model:

-$$Y{it} = \alpha + \beta X{it} + (u_i + v{it})$$ ....(2)
+$Y{it} = P + PX{it} + (u_i + v{it}).....(2)$

-Where u_i is a fixed or random effect specific to individual (group) or time period that is not included in the regression, and errors are independent identically distributed, $v{it} \sim (0, \sigma^2)$.
+Where u_i is a fixed or random effect specific to individual (group) or time period that is not included in the regression, and errors are independent identically distributed, $v{it} \sim (0, \mathbb{Z}^2)$.

-Access indicators include: Commercial bank branches per 1000 km2 and per 100, 000 adults; ATMs per 1,000 km2 and per 100,000 adults etc Usage Indicators include: Number of borrowers from commercial banks per 1000 adults; Outstanding loans from commercial banks (percent of GDP); Number of depositors with commercial banks per 1000 adults (or percent of adults who are banked) and Outstanding deposits with commercial banks (percent of GDP).
+Eixed Effects Model (FEM): In these models, it is not necessary to assume no correlation between regressors and Access indicators include: Commercial bank branches per 1000 km2 and per 100, 000 adults; ATMs per 1,000 km2 and per 100,000 adults etc Usage Indicators include: Number of borrowers from commercial banks per 1000 adults; Outstanding loans from commercial banks (percent of GDP); Number of depositors with commercial banks per 1000 adults (or percent of adults who are banked) and Outstanding deposits with commercial banks (percent of GDP).

-Fixed Effects Model (FEM): In these models, it is not necessary to assume no correlation between regressors and individual effects.
+individual effects.
 Usually, "fixed effects estimators" are used to estimate the parameters.
 We can obtain them with an OLS estimation of a transformation of model (1) where individual effects are removed: